BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 - Proposals to access struct members via some type of indexing would get help from for expressions to get indexes for their operators.

+- While this proposal may reduce their utility there does not seem to be any reason to believe that proposals regarding pack variables or pack return types would be negatively impacted by this proposal.

 VI.
 Technical specification
 ============================

 For expression
 --------------